-We will be updating our Café Car menu on June 28, with new premium selections of sandwiches, salads, healthy and delicious snacks, and more.
+We will be updating our Café Car menu, with new premium selections of sandwiches, salads, healthy and delicious snacks, and more.
+We are slowly rolling out new menu items, and the full new menu will be released on July 19.
 We are always open to feedback, and look forward to hearing from you about the new menu items.
 Here are a few of the new and returning items you will see in our Café Car menu.

 At the Capitol Corridor Joint Powers Authority (CCJPA), we know that a majority of you travel many hours a week on our trains, and to some of you, the train may even feel like a community.
 In that spirit of community, we want to make sure everyone feels welcome on board the train.
 To that end, we need your help in making sure seats are available for all Capitol Corridor riders.
 Some of you have probably noticed that trains are getting more crowded, and there are new faces on board.
 Ridership on the Capitol Corridor trains has, in fact, increased systemwide by 10% over the last three years, with some peak period trains experiencing much higher rates of growth.
 Despite higher ridership, we know from booking data that our trains have enough seats to accommodate all passengers.
 As such, we are asking everyone to make sure the seats next to you are clear of personal belongings and available for other passengers.
 More Capitol Corridor’s “One Ticket, One Seat” Policy